 Milkology goes into great detail the best methods for expressing your milk and tips on how to do it more effectively.
 At this point, this is also where the course teaches about using a breast pump.

 Milk that is expressed should be stored properly in order to keep it safe as long as possible and to provide the most nutrients as possible for your baby.

 This course will teach you how to properly store milk so that none of it is wasted.

 Latching and positioning

-Something that I have been worried about before my baby comes is whether or not he or she will latch on (perhaps I’ve seen too many TV shows where new moms struggle with this!).
+Something that I had been worried about before my baby came was whether or not he would latch on (perhaps I’ve seen too many TV shows where new moms struggle with this!).

 This course gives many tips on how to help get your baby to latch and what a proper latch even is.
 It also includes videos and pictures to help guide you.